KMORaza/Grid-Tie_Inverter_Simulation_Desktop_App/README.md

-# Grid-Tie Inverter Simulation Software
+# Grid-Tie Inverter Simulation Desktop App

 This is a desktop-app for simulating grid-tied inverters, supporting various topologies, control strategies, DC sources, and grid conditions.
 It provides a graphical interface for configuring parameters, visualizing waveforms, and performing frequency-domain analysis (Bode plots).
 The software is designed for modeling inverter behavior under different operating conditions.